 Prep the Kale.

-Meanwhile, rinse and spin-dry 1 large bunch of kale.
+Meanwhile, remove the leaves from the stems of 1 large bunch of kale, discarding the tough stems.
+Rinse and spin-dry the leaves before chopping.
 Add it to a large bowl with a few pinches of kosher salt.

 Use your impeccably clean hands to massage the salt and kale.